-Small firms are leading the way in adopting this new and potentially very powerful technology.
-Research in the US last year found that remarkably few of America’s largest companies are present on Google Plus, and only 3.5 per cent are actively using Google Authorship to maximise their impact through the social network.
+Small firms are leading the way in adopting this new and potentially very powerful technology with 13% of small businesses in the US using Google+.
+Research in the US found that remarkably few of America’s largest companies are present on Google Plus, and only 3.5 per cent are actively using Google Authorship to maximise their impact through the social network.
 As is so often the case, it’s SMEs who are proving more innovative, agile, and quick to exploit these new ways of working, and the opportunity is there for small companies to steal a march on larger rivals by getting into this space first.

 We’ve discussed the fundamental reasons for SMEs using the likes of Twitter and other social networks to promote their enterprise before, as well as the need for bosses to remain alert to the risks of engaging with social media strands.
 But many business owners would say that the benefits far outweigh any negative concerns, and, for many, once they’ve decided to use social channels for marketing there’s no looking back.

 So, how can you get started with Google Plus?

 - First of all, you need to sign up for a Google account, if you haven’t already got one, by visiting plus.google.com.
 New users will be asked for some basic information and invited to upload a headshot.